peteris-racinskis/crypto1/README.md

   -?, -h, --help       Show help and usage information
 ```

 Encrypt a string in CFB mode, write output to file, generate a signature token.
-Note that when **encrypting** a file, the **output file extension must not** be specified (as 3 different output files are generated).
+Note that when **encrypting** a file, the **output file extension must not** be specified (as 3 different output files are generated - the encrypted binary, the token binary and a human-readable output text file).
 The user is not required to provide a key during encryption as one will be automatically generated.

 ```
 $ ./crypto1 --cfb --outfile ./encrypted-test-cfb encrypt alhshgoahgoiahgeahgeahwge \